NOAA-ORR-ERD/WebGnomeClient/doc/location_files/ropme_sea_area_tech.rst

 Three current patterns are used to simulate the circulation in the inner ROPME Sea Area.
 These include a reverse estuarine flow, river flow, and a wind-driven circulation derived with NNW winds.
 Tidal flows are not simulated in the Location File because it is concerned with a large scale (>10 km) region and long (> 1 day) timescale simulations.

+All current patterns were created with the NOAA Current Analysis for Trajectory Simulation (CATS) hydrodynamic application.

 References